Blog

 Who Can Be Held Responsible for Violations of Civil Liberties?

-• Suing in state or federal court for violations of constitutional rights, seeking monetary damages and policy changes to prevent future abuses.
+2. Suing in state or federal court for violations of constitutional rights, seeking monetary damages, and policy changes to prevent future abuses.

-Contact a California Civil Rights Lawyers To Seek Justice
+Contact a California Civil Rights Lawyer to Seek Justice

 You have rights!
 To set up a free legal consultation or case review, contact our office today.